 Any additional features to your basic cover affect the cost of your policy.
 Further factors which can affect your basic cover are:

 - The length of time the property has been left unoccupied

 - The reason why it has been left unoccupied

 - Whether or not building work is being undertaken

-- Whether or not the policyholder is going to be let, sell or reoccupy the property.
+- Whether or not the policyholder is going to let, sell or reoccupy the property.

 Unoccupied home insurance does not have to be an annual policy.
-Should you be able to inform the insurer as to the length of time the property is going to be unoccupied, it will arrange cover accordingly, for a period of maybe three or six months.
+If you can inform the insurer how long the property is going to be unoccupied, it will arrange cover accordingly: for three or six months.

-Should matters not proceed as to plan, say the property sale does not go through as rapidly as anticipated, you might have to renew the contract.
+Should matters not go to plan, and the property sale does not go through as quickly as anticipated, you might have to renew the contract.

 What can I do to Lower the cost?

 Security poses a huge issue with unoccupied properties.
-The insurer for your unoccupied property house insurance is most likely to stipulate a specific kind of door and window locks.
-You could be able to secure discounts should you go beyond the requirements, maybe by fitting a burglar alarm.
+The insurer for your unoccupied property is likely to stipulate specific types of door and window locks.
+By having these fitted and perhaps a burglar alarm too, you may be able to get a discount.